-- Denial: You can’t believe what happened and as a result it’s difficult to accept the reality of your situation.
+- Denial: You can’t believe what happened and as a result, it’s difficult to accept the reality of your situation.
 You tend to think: This can’t really be happening… These sorts of things just don’t happen to me…

 - Anger: Suddenly you realize and acknowledge what has happened, but you can’t accept it.
 Things aren’t supposed to be this way, and this makes you angry.
 You tend to think: This just isn’t fair… Who is to blame for this?

-- Bargaining: You now realize that there’s no point to your anger.
+- Bargaining: You now realize that there’s no point in your anger.
 There’s nothing you can do about what happened.
 However, you now plead and wish that things were different — to be given a second chance.
-You might feel regretful and/or guilty at this stage and you will tend to plead to others or to a higher power: Please make things better… Please make everything how it was before…
+You might feel regretful and/or guilty at this stage and you will tend to plead with others or to a higher power: Please make things better… Please make everything how it was before…

 - Sadness: You now realize that there is no sense in pleading.
 Things are the way they are, and you have come to accept that.
 However, it’s all still just too difficult.
-There is emptiness in your heart and a deep sense of sadness that’s overwhelming your body.
+There is an emptiness in your heart and a deep sense of sadness that’s overwhelming your body.
 You might feel depressed, lonely and isolated.
-You tend to think: I just can’t deal with this any more…
+You tend to think: I just can’t deal with this anymore…

 - Acceptance: Time has passed and you now feel for the first time as though you can openly accept what happened.
-You can’t as yet move on fully with the rest of your life, however you are no longer burdened with the deep sense of sadness you experienced within the previous stage.
+You can’t as yet move on fully with the rest of your life, however, you are no longer burdened with the deep sense of sadness you experienced within the previous stage.
 You tend to think: I’m at peace with what happened…

-- Hope: New opportunities have come into your life, and you feel a renewed sense of energy, purpose and direction.
+- Hope: New opportunities have come into your life, and you feel a renewed sense of energy, purpose, and direction.
 Suddenly there is hope for the future and you can fully move on with the rest of your life.
-You of course won’t forget what was lost, however thinking about it now gives you peace-of-mind as you look towards a better and brighter future.
+You, of course, won’t forget what was lost, however thinking about it now gives you peace-of-mind as you look towards a better and brighter future.
 You tend to think: I’m hopeful about my future…

 Moving through these stages can take several weeks, months and even years.
 It all depends on the person, the circumstances they are working through, and the emotional support and resources they receive from others.
 It’s also important to note that these stages are not equal in terms of time and intensity.
 One stage might last several days, while other stages might last several years.
 Moreover, a grieving person might cycle up and down through these stages in haphazard ways dependent on a number of factors that can influence their emotional state-of-mind.

 Given all this, it’s important we keep these stages in mind for no other reason then to come to terms with the fact that grieving is a process that takes time.
 You won’t feel angry all the time, and you certainly won’t feel sad forever.
 Time will heal your heart and bring peace to your soul.
 There is a light at the end of the tunnel and there is hope in the future.
 All that’s required of you is to keep an open heart and mind.
-Things will get better over time as long as you allow yourself the space and freedom to heal.
+Things will get better over time as long as you allow yourself space and freedom to heal.

 Grief is never easy to deal with — whether you’re prepared for the losses or not.
 It’s always a difficult process, and it certainly takes time to heal.
-However, at the same time it’s important to understand that grief is a part of life.
+However, at the same time, it’s important to understand that grief is a part of life.

 Life is full of ups and downs.
 There are glorious peaks, and there are those dark gloomy pits that we must pass through on our way up the mountain.
 It’s a part of life.
 You will have your ups and you will have your downs.
 You will have your victories and you will have your losses.
 You will have moments of euphoria, and you will likewise have moments of despair, sorrow and a deep sense of sadness.

 Life is in a constant state of flux, and things are always changing, shifting and moving.
 You will not always be happy, and you will likewise not always be sad.
-Sooner or later you will experience losses, however you aren’t alone.
+Sooner or later you will experience losses, however, you aren’t alone.
 Everyone goes through the same things you’re going through.
 It’s just a part of life — a part of being human.

 The grieving process does take time, and it’s unique to every individual.
 Everyone will grieve differently, and might even grieve differently in different situations over the course of their lives.
 This is okay.
 There is no right or wrong.
 It’s whatever helps you work through the loss in your own unique way.

-Grief of course takes a toll on the body.
+Grief, of course, takes a toll on the body.
 Every difficult emotion we experience does this.
 We are after all emotional creatures, and our emotions are an important part of our lives.
 They give us variety, they give us feedback, and they give us what we call “life”.
 Yes, our emotions are what we call “life”.
 Without them would it even matter whether or not we were alive?

 I guess the point I’m trying to make here is that emotions provide us with a richness of experience.
 Our ups feel so wonderful because we also have our downs.
 Without grief or sadness, happiness and euphoria wouldn’t have any meaning or significance in our lives.
 We need those ups and downs to give ourselves “life”.
-And yet, this of course doesn’t make grief any easier to deal with.
+And yet, this, of course, doesn’t make grief any easier to deal with.
 However, it can hopefully provide you with the hope you need to look forward to a brighter future that’s waiting for you on the horizon.

-Coping with Grief Process
+Five Steps for Coping with Grief

 Working through your grief is something that will take time, and there is no real process that you must follow.
 It’s just something that you must work through in your own way and with the help of a strong support network of family and friends.
-Given this, there is actually a five step grief coping process that you can follow.
+Given this, there is actually a five-step grief coping process that you can follow.
 Use it as a guide to help you find your way emotionally to a brighter and more positive future.

 Go through each step and be flexible in your approach.
 You might find that there are less or more of these steps for you, and that’s perfectly okay.
 It’s just important to do this at your own pace and to keep an open and receptive mind.
 Be open to the possibilities and embrace the healing that can come about as you work through this process.